Skip to content

 Enabling Message Grouping on a Clustered Queue

-Enable message grouping for a clustered queue to ensure all messages with the same group property are routed to the same physical queue.
+Use this scenario to ensure that all messages with the same group property are delivered to the same physical queue within a clustered queue.

 <swiftlet name="sys$queuemanager">